C Fork() Function

 How does the fork() Function in C work?

 The C fork() function is a primary method of process creation of an operating system like Unix.
-The fork() is used for creating a new copy of the calling function.
-The newly created process is known as the Child process and the process from which the child process is created is known as the parent process.
-When there is closing or any unwanted avoidance in the parent function, then the child process also got crashed.
-Since the C fork() function is based on Threading so for getting the correct output, we should run the program on a local system.
+The fork() creates a new copy of the calling function.
+The newly created process is known as the Child process, and the process from which the child process is created is known as the parent process.
+When there is closing or any unwanted avoidance in the parent function, the child process also crashes.
+Since the C fork() function is based on Threading, we should run the program on a local system to get the correct output.

-Let us take an example to understand the working of the C fork() function.
-We will use the C fork() function to print the hello world many times.
+Let us take an example to understand how the C fork() function works.
+We will use the C fork() function to print hello world many times.

 Output:

-In the above example, one output is the parent process and the other one is the child process.
+In the above example, one output is the parent process, and the other is the child process.

 output-fork-function